Beliavsky/Fortran-code-on-GitHub/README.md

 [transpose-free Quasi Minimal Resdiual library for GPUs (tfQMRgpu)](https://github.com/real-space/tfQMRgpu): solves linear equations for several right hand sides (RHSs) at a time using *vectorization* over CUDA threads, for block sparse matrices in BSR format, by Paul Baumeister et al. Written in CUDA C and callable from Fortran.

+[tri_indices](https://github.com/yymmt742/tri_indices): provides a mapping/inverse mapping from an index of an upper triangular matrix to an index of a one-dimensional array, by yymmt742

 [tt-fort](https://github.com/oseledets/tt-fort): Fortran computing core of the TT-Toolbox.
 It also includes two slightly customized libraries for doing fast local solvers in eigenvalue and dynamical problems.

 [vanhuffel](https://github.com/ivan-pi/vanhuffel): partial total least squares routines from Sabine Van Huffel